-I’ve been pondering a kitchen herb garden for a while now, so I thought I’d have a root around to see what ideas are flourishing out there.
+I’ve been pondering kitchen indoor herb gardens for a while now, so I thought I’d have a root around to see what ideas are flourishing out there.

 Indoor herb gardens provide a natural splash of colour in a kitchen, and infuse the room with appetising smells even before you whip out the pans.
 It’s also an ideal place to add a quirky creative touch to your cooking space, with endless possibilities that range from rustic DIY planters decorated in blackboard paint, so that you may chalk labels for your culinary cuttings, to clever ceiling-mounted and upside-down sky planters.

 If your wallet is burning a hole in your apron, you might like to indulge in the rather fabulous Miroir en Herbe design; indoor herb gardens with an abstract waterfall composition constructed in mirror finish stainless steel.
 The ingenious product appears more as piece of art than as a plant pot and you will pay big gallery prices for this one too as each sloping section retails for around two hundred pounds a pop!

 Adding Some Light to Your Indoor Herb Gardens